Indiana University

 [Review Work - Questions?]

 Final Projects - The preproduction component of your Final Project (proposal and storyboard) is worth 10 points.
 You've already submitted your proposal.
-Friday is the deadline to turn in your storyboard or other pre-production materials.
+Next Tuesday is the deadline tor storyboards or other pre-production materials.

 • It is imperative that you add your own design flare.
 These projects must demonstrate your design skills and proficiency with After Effects.